dji-sdk/Onboard-SDK-Doc/source/introduction/osdk-hardware-introduction.md

 * Remote controller features
 * Support for Onboard SDK

-### Stand Alone Flight Controllers
+### Stand-Alone Flight Controllers

-A3 and N3 flight control modules are stand alone components that can be automated with the Onboard SDK.
-A3/N3 includes:
+N3, A3 and A3 Pro flight control modules are stand-alone components that can be automated with the Onboard SDK.
+All flight control modules include:

 * Flight computer
 * Inertial measurement unit (IMU) including compass, gyroscope, barometer, accelerometer